SkyTemple/c-of-time/README.md

 - No built-in support in SkyTemple (workaround provided below)
 - No support for return values at the moment (the variable $EVENT_LOCAL is used as a "return register" by convention)

 Custom instructions are disabled by default.
-Follow these steps to enable support for custom instructions in c-of-time:
-1. Open the file `include/cot/custom_instructions.h` and change the line `#define CUSTOM_GROUND_INSTRUCTIONS 0` to `#define CUSTOM_GROUND_INSTRUCTIONS 1`.
+To enable support for custom instructions in c-of-time, open the file `include/cot/custom_instructions.h` and change the line `#define CUSTOM_GROUND_INSTRUCTIONS 0` to `#define CUSTOM_GROUND_INSTRUCTIONS 1`.
-2. Restore the commented-out code in `patches/internal.asm`

 You can now add your own instructions to the `CUSTOM_INSTRUCTIONS` array in `ground_instructions.c`.

 #### Accessing custom script engine instructions in SkyTemple